vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_new_codelearn_project.html.md

 In the previous lesson, we installed Codelearn Eclipse Plugin.
 Instead of following the regular process of creating a New Android project, the plugin comes with a **Codelearn Twitter App** project pre-bundled. **When you create a new Android project, it asks for quite a few parameters which is confusing for a newbie.
 We have condensed all those steps by providing default values.**

-Follow steps below to create the new Codelearn Twitter App.
+Follow the steps below to create a new Codelearn Twitter App.

 ## 1. Create New Codelearn Project